Info

 The consentmanager SDK for iOS apps implements and provides functionality to inform the user about data protection and ask and collect consent from the user.
 It enables app-developers to easily integrate the consentmanager service into their app.

-3. As soon as the app starts, the SDK will automatically retrieve information from the consentmanager servers in order to prepare the SDK for its usage.
+• Once the instance is ready, the SDK automatically retrieves necessary information from the consentmanager servers to prepare for its operation.

 Installation via Cocoapod